-A phrase like Common Ice Machine Problems can make you wonder – “If there is a list of common problems, why don’t they fix them?”
+You may be wondering, “If there’s a list of common ice maker problems, why don’t they fix them?”

 Ice machines are more like dishwashers – connected to an ongoing supply of water that is anything but pure.
 That means you’ll find that most of the problems with ice machines are related to water.